HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 Translating an algorithm into a series of MapReduce steps is usually far from trivial.
 If you want to rely on a higher level of abstraction then the Pig scripting language [\[10\]](#ref-10) is an indispensable tool to master.
 A script written in Pig can be automatically translated into a series of MapReduce steps terribly simplifying the job of understanding and maintaining your workflow.

-Before jumping into the Pig script let's see conceptually what it is supposed to do.
+The Pig script we used is shown in the [appendix](#sec-appendix) of this document.
+Here we will present what it does conceptually.
 We assume to start with a set of enquiries extracted from the database.
 That list is simply made of tuples `<user, property>` like the following one:

     (u_a, p_h), (u_b, p_k), ....